hugopl/gi-crystal/README.md

 ## Installation

-You are probably looking for the [GTK4](https://github.com/hugopl/gtk4.cr) shard, not this one, since this shard is only useful if you are creating a binding to a GObject based library.
+You are probably looking for the [GTK4](https://github.com/hugopl/gtk4.cr) shard, not this one, since this shard is only useful if you are creating a binding for a GObject based library.

 1. Add the dependency to your `shard.yml`: